JulianEducation/CommandLineBasics/shell.md

 Within Google Cloud Shell you can also use the "Copy to Cloud Shell" button.

 As a program runs it may show you output by *printing* it to the interface you see.
-When a program exits, you'll see the prompt again.
+When a program exits, you'll see an identical prompt again, as the shell waits for you to tell it yet another thing to run.

 The `date` program should have exited quickly, and shown you the current date and time.

-We've just run our first program via a shell.
+We've just run our first program via a shell!

 In the rest of the tutorial (and for the rest of this lecture) we'll learn about additional programs, and build up the library of functionality we can use at a shell.